 *Data taken from Martin Elliott’s book THE ROLLING STONES COMPLETE RECORDING SESSIONS 1962-2012

-This was written by Stones then bassist Bill Wyman who explained in Rolling With The Stones: “I played the bass riff for 2120 South Michigan Avenue and then everyone picked up on it.
-It was credited to Nanker Phelge.”
-Nanker Phelge is a pseudonym that refers to all the members of The Rolling Stones.
+Bill Wyman: “I played the bass riff for 2120 South Michigan Avenue and then everyone picked up on it.
+It was credited to Nanker Phelge” (the nickname The Rolling Stones went for when writing songs together at the time)

 Categories: Can You Hear the Music?